CTPSSTAFF/conflate-tmcs-and-massdot-expressways/README.md

                   See note below on how this value is harvested.
 11. num_lanes - Number of travel lanes for the event.
 Harvested from the MassDOT LRSE_Number_Travel_Lanes feature class.
                 See note below on how this value is harvested.
-12. towns - List of towns ("+"-delimited) through which the event passes.
-Harvested from CTPS 'towns_pb' layer.
+12. towns - A "+"-delimited list of towns through which the event passes.
+Harvested from CTPS 'towns_pb' feature class.

 ## Re-generation of MassDOT LRSE_ feature classes
 In the course of work on this project, we found that the MassDOT LRSE_ feature classes for